cornerstone-consulting/INFIODocs/infio-docs.md

 The INFIO EC2 instance role is preconfigured with all necessary IAM permissions required to run seamlessly.
 These permissions are included in the IAM role attached to the INFIO EC2 instance named "infio-ec2-dms-role", ensuring it has access to EC2, CloudFormation, KMS, Secrets Manager, S3, CloudWatch Logs, License Manager, AWS DMS, RDS, and IAM services.
 Verify that the IAM role is correctly attached to the INFIO EC2 instance just after performing [deployment step number 1](#1-deployment-of-ec2-instance-from-infio-amiaws-marketplace) to ensure smooth operation without permission issues.

 ---
+Note:
+Do we need to stecify to ckeck the IAM role attachment as a prerequisite.
+If we do the we probably want to mention the SG requirements.
+If that did not work the deployment probably failed already.
+We could mention that they should have full connectivity to S3, KMS, DMS, Secrets Manager, EC2, IAM, CloudFormation and VPC services, and if their network setup does not have that they could deploy endpoints in a private network setting, or have a private network setup with exit to internet.
+___

 ## Deployment steps of INFIO EC2 instance